 CMS expects all facilities' staff to have received the appropriate number of doses by the timeframes specified in this memorandum unless exempted as required by law.
 Facility staff vaccination rates under 100% constitute non-compliance under the rule.

-Within 30 days following the issuance of the applicable memorandum1, if a facility demonstrates:
+Within 30 days following the issuance of this memorandum, if a facility demonstrates: